 Talking and feeling listened to can subtly and profoundly change the course of a life.
 To have a space to think and hear yourself think, can make a positive difference to you, and eventually, those around you.
 Psychotherapy and counselling can be a way to help you think about what might be going on for you, especially during stressful times when there are often more obvious possibilities for change.

-I have some understanding of the particular pressures that can be associated with living in Cambridge and academic life in general, often away from family support and important relationships, sometimes alongside issues around migration or with a sense of isolation.
-I offer what can be thought of as contemporary psychoanalytic psychotherapy, with curiosity about ideas around gender, sexuality, racialised identity, family origins, and diverse abilities.
+Some people come to therapy to talk about anxiety and depression having had experience of bereavement and other life-changing losses, and loneliness.
+I am a psychoanalytic psychotherapist based in central Cambridge, so I have some understanding of the particular pressures that can be associated with living in Cambridge, and with academic life in general, often away from family support and important relationships, sometimes alongside issues around migration or with a sense of isolation.

 There is a view of King's College through the window of this room, with two armchairs, seen from the couch

 Another view of King's College through the same window

 Whatever you're feeling right now, it might be helpful to give yourself a chance to talk about what's on your mind.